 - Avoid clutter at all costs.
 Things build up quickly in a small space.
 When decorating a small room, make every element count.

-- Good lighting is very important in any space, but becomes essential in small room design.
+- Good lighting is essential in any space but becomes vital in small room design.
 Natural light and windows automatically add a feeling of lightness and space to a room, so let it in.
 Layer your interior lighting for the best effect.

 - Stripes can work well in a small space because they can be used to create the illusion of height or length.